ukwa/ukwa-services/access/README.md

 ## The Reading Room Wayback Stack

 The `rrwb` stack defines the necessary services for running our reading room access services via proxied connections rather than DLS VMs.
 This new approach is on hold at present.

+## Regular Tasks

+Having deployed all of the above, the following cron jobs should be set up:

+- Hourly updates of the access data.
+- Daily (early morning) backup of the Shine database.
+- Daily (early morning) run of the website tests.

+The `ukwa-monitor` service should be used to check that these are running, and that the W3ACT database export file on HDFS is being updated.